mlochbaum/BQN/doc/find.md

         0 ⊣´ "loooooong" ⍷ "short"

-This pattern also works in the high-rank case discussed below, testing whether `𝕨` is a multi-dimensional prefix starting at the lowest-index corner of `𝕩`.
+Adding a [Deshape](reshape.md#deshape) gives `0⊣´⥊∘⍷`, which works with the high-rank case discussed below.
+It tests whether `𝕨` is a multi-dimensional prefix starting at the lowest-index corner of `𝕩`.

 ### Higher ranks